Reliability characteristics are measures of a system’s conditional limits, i.e. the circumstances for maintained service levels.

 Reliability includes five types of characteristics:

-Stability characterisics are measurements of trends or patterns in powerfulness or efficiency figures of a tested system over time.
+Stability characterisics are measurements of trends or variations in powerfulness and efficiency figures of a tested system over time.

 Stability measurements include performance characteristics for: